nüNERD

 Theseus & Romulus

 Two young men, born centuries and a sea apart, each took a crowd of quarreling strangers and turned them into a city: one built Athens, one built Rome, and both have outlived their founders by three thousand years.
 Nineteen hundred years ago Plutarch placed this pair first in his great book, because founding a city is where everything else begins, and then weighed the two lives to ask not what happened but what it revealed about character.
-We hand a child that exact way of thinking, one reading level at a time, years before a classroom will, and this is the rare pair whose final verdict survived, so a reader can grade their own judgment against the master's.
+We hand a child that exact way of thinking, one reading level at a time, years before a classroom will, and because Plutarch's own verdict on this pair survived, a reader can grade their own judgment against the master's.

 Why we love it